skycodepilot/job_seeker_encouragement/README.md

 ---

 ## Existing Issues
-* Text formatting produces some weird symbols
+* Text formatting produced weird symbols during dev (but they're not showing up in deployed app)
 * This (like so many other projects) could use more testing

 ## 🔮 Future Ideas